 - Make sure you take interior photos too including airbags, shattered glass, etc.

 Make sure you have photos of any deployed airbags, loose car parts, blood stains etc.

 Take photos of the whole area, including close ups and skid marks.

 - Look for anything that might have contributed to the accident

 This includes damaged curbs, potholes, lights, etc.

-If you are not able to take photos, see if someone else can.
-The other thing that is always good to do is to contact a personal injury attorney who can also gather evidence on your behalf.
+If you are not able to take photos, ask someone else on the scene to take them for you.
+Photos can be a crucial element of a case.
+After the accident, consider contacting one of our personal injury attorneys who can help gather more evidence on your behalf.
 The sooner this happens the better, so evidence can be preserved.